Kintyre/ksconf/docs/source/concepts.rst

 Minimizing files
 ----------------

-What's the importance of minimizing files?
+.. topic:: What's the importance of minimizing files?

 A typical scenario & why does this matter: